Monon Park Dancing Pavilion

-Monon Park Dancing Pavilion is a historic dance hall building located at Cedar Lake, Lake County, Indiana.
+Monon Park Dancing Pavilion is a historic dance hall building located at Cedar Lake, Indiana, United States.
 It was built in 1897, as a one-story, open air frame building supported by brick piers.
-The building measures 55 feet by 110 feet and has a massive gable on hip roof with deeply overhanging eaves.
-It displays some Stick / Eastlake movement design elements.
+The building measures 55 feet by 110 feet and has a massive gable-on-hip roof with deeply overhanging eaves.
+It displays some Stick style and Eastlake movement design elements.
 The building was acquired in 1915 by the Moody Memorial Bible Church, who enclosed and enlarged the original structure.
 A restoration project was underway in 2013.

 It was listed in the National Register of Historic Places in 1981.